semrush/intergalactic/website/docs2/components/side-panel/side-panel.md

 ## Overlay

-@table-caption SidePanel with and without overlay
+Table: SidePanel with and without overlay

 |                 | Appearance example                     | Styles                                                                                                           | When to use                                                                             |
 | --------------- | -------------------------------------- | ---------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------- |